 Medical doctors conducted a double-blind, placebo-controlled trial with over 70 women, spanning three months, and found the severity of five symptoms of PMS was greatly reduced.

-All women in the trial had normal periods, but experienced common symptoms, including abdominal pain, backaches, anxiety, depression, nausea, weight gain, breast tenderness, and stiffness.
+All women in the trial had normal periods, but they experienced common symptoms, including abdominal pain, backaches, anxiety, depression, nausea, weight gain, breast tenderness, and stiffness.

 In the trial, half the women were given a capsule containing 250 milligrams of ginger, while the second group was given a placebo twice a day for seven days prior to their periods, during their periods, and for three days after their periods.